Avanade/Beef/docs/Sample-SqlServer-EF-GettingStarted.md

 ## Database generation and configuration

-The solution has been created with the sample `Person` table defined and related reference data tables, migration scripts to create the database objects, and finally includes the stored procedure generation configuration.
+The solution has been created with the sample `Person` table defined and related reference data tables, migration scripts to create the database objects.

 The [database generation](../tools/Beef.Database.Core/README.md) will reference the following configuration within the `Foo.Bar.Database` directory:
-- `Foo.Bar.Database.xml` - contains the database/table(s) configuration.
+- `database.beef-5.yaml` - contains the table(s) and related C# model configuration.

-Generate the configured tables and stored procedures:
+Generate the configured tables and C# models by performing the following:

 ```
 cd Foo.Bar.Database
 dotnet run all
-dotnet run codegen --script DatabaseEventOutbox.xml
 ```

 This will build and run the `Foo.Bar.Database` console; the outcome of the code generation and database setup/configuration will be logged to the console showing what was added or updated.
-The final command will create the required migration scripts for the event outbox functionality.

 <br/>

 ## Testing

-To verify that the generated APIs function as expected an example set of tests has been created to exercise the GET/PUT/POST/[PATCH](./Http-Patch.md)/DELETE operations:
+To verify that the generated APIs function as expected an example set of tests has been created to exercise the GET/PUT/POST/PATCH/DELETE operations:

 ```
 cd ..\Foo.Bar.Test